-If you inherited a coin collection, you would want to spend some time learning about coins before you start to sell them.
-This strategy will help you avoid some of the pitfalls that novice coin collectors make when selling the coins.
+If you inherited a coin collection or are new to coin collecting, you will want to spend some time learning about coins before you start to sell them.
+This will help you avoid some of the pitfalls that novice coin collectors make when selling the coins.
 Additionally, you will want to take the time to organize your coin collection before you start listing it for sale on eBay.

 01 of 07